Back to PART 1 & 6 Complaints

 (d) While being aware of the claims that the "administrative error was not raised until the hearing" and that "the applicants were caught by surprise", the SMF disregarded Crucial Evidence that showed the administrative error to be a fabrication, and also showed that the applicants were caught by surprise. which would have enabled the case law at (c) to be implemented.

 (e) Having disregarded the Crucial Evidence, the SMF had the option to refer back to the original pleadings in the Statement of Claim and compare that to the unsigned and undated Response of the PM.
 This would have revealed to any ordinary reasonable person that understood pleadings, that there had been zero response to the pleadings in the Statement of Claim, which then reveals that the QCAT Q1363-23 hearing should never have been dismissed.
-However the SMF has chosen to follow the error of the Adjudicator, in disregarding a totally inadequate Response to the Statement of Claim.

 (f) This is how pleadings work!